Spatial regionalization based on optimal information compression: Results

-Despite the difficulty we may have in succinctly discussing the overall complexity of the observed segregation patterns, there are a few key features that stand out in the plots of Fig.~\ref{fig:NHclusts}.
-The first is the increasing diversity of a typical tract in the metro area, demonstrated by a greater and greater fraction of area covered by colored points as time progresses.
+Despite the difficulty we may have in succinctly articulating the overall complexity of the observed segregation patterns, there are a few key features that stand out in the plots of Fig.~\ref{fig:NHclusts}.
+As discussed in Sec.~\ref{sec:casestudy}, the inverse compression ratio $\eta(D)$ increases for the New Haven-Milford over the decades spanning 1980 to 2010, and it is uncertain whether or not this increase can be better attributed to changes in tract-scale diversity or changes in large-scale segregation.
+The first feature of interest is the increasing diversity of a typical tract in the metro area, demonstrated by a greater and greater fraction of area covered by colored points as time progresses.
 The second feature that stands out is the changing spatial extent of the clustered areas, seen through the gradual absorption of the primarily White outlying tracts in 1980 into the minority-dense clusters as these clusters expand.
-In this section we explore the question of whether or not segregation patterns become more complex (as quantified by Eq.~\ref{eq:comp}) in metros other than New Haven-Milford, and to what extent the patterns we observe across these metros are consistent with the features of overall diversity and changing spatial scales of clustering.
+In this section we explore the question of whether or not spatial ethnoracial patterns become more complex (as quantified by Eq.~\ref{eq:comp}) in metros other than New Haven-Milford, and to what extent the patterns we observe across these metros are consistent with each of these two features of overall diversity and changing spatial scales of clustering.